slact/nchan/README.md

 PubSub endpoints are Nginx config *locations* with the [*`nchan_pubsub`*](#nchan_pubsub) directive.

 A combination of *publisher* and *subscriber* endpoints, this location treats all HTTP `GET` requests as subscribers, and all HTTP `POST` as publishers.
+Channels cannot be deleted through a pubsub endpoing with an HTTP `DELETE` request.

 One simple use case is an echo server:

 ```nginx
   location = /pubsub {